Skip to content

 An open-ended test measures the flow rate delivered directly from the accumulator and excludes any aspects of the system which might impact the flow rate.

-The table below shows the maximum flow rates, in litres per minute (L/min), and time at maximum flow rate of each AccuBoost accumulator.
+The table below shows the maximum additional flow rates, in litres per minute (L/min) of each AccuBoost accumulator.

 AccuBoost 60L AccuBoost 120L AccuBoost 180L AccuBoost 330L AccuBoost 450L